Toronto: 20th century

 In the decades after World War II, refugees from war-torn Europe and Chinese job-seekers arrived, as well as construction labourers, particularly from Italy and Portugal.
 Toronto's population grew to more than one million in 1951 when large-scale suburbanization began and doubled to two million by 1971.
-Following the elimination of racially based immigration policies by the late 1960s, Toronto became a destination for immigrants from all parts of the world.
+Following the elimination of racially based immigration policies by the late 1960s, Toronto became a destination for immigrants from all over the world.
 By the 1980s, Toronto had surpassed Montreal as Canada's most populous city and chief economic hub.
 During this time, in part owing to the political uncertainty raised by the resurgence of the Quebec sovereignty movement, many national and multinational corporations moved their head offices from Montreal to Toronto and Western Canadian cities.

 On January 1, 1998, Toronto was greatly enlarged, not through traditional annexations, but as an amalgamation of the Municipality of Metropolitan Toronto and its six lower-tier constituent municipalities: East York, Etobicoke, North York, Scarborough, York, and the original city itself.
-They were dissolved by an act of the Government of Ontario, and formed into a single-tier City of Toronto (colloquially dubbed the "megacity") replacing all six governments.
+They were dissolved by an act of the Government of Ontario and formed into a single-tier City of Toronto (colloquially dubbed the "megacity"), replacing all six governments.

 The merger was proposed as a cost-saving measure by the Progressive Conservative provincial government under premier Mike Harris.
 The announcement touched off vociferous public objections.
 In March 1997, a referendum in all six municipalities produced a vote of more than 3:1 against amalgamation.
 However, municipal governments in Canada are creatures of the provincial governments, and referendums have little to no legal effect.
-The Harris government could thus legally ignore the results of the referendum, and did so in April when it tabled the City of Toronto Act.
-Both opposition parties held a filibuster in the provincial legislature, proposing more than 12,000 amendments that allowed residents on streets of the proposed megacity take part in public hearings on the merger and adding historical designations to the streets.
+The Harris government could thus legally ignore the referendum results and did so in April when it tabled the City of Toronto Act.
+Both opposition parties held a filibuster in the provincial legislature, proposing more than 12,000 amendments that allowed residents on streets of the proposed megacity to take part in public hearings on the merger and adding historical designations to the streets.
 This only delayed the bill's inevitable passage, given the Progressive Conservatives' majority.

 North York mayor Mel Lastman became the first "megacity" mayor, and the 62nd mayor of Toronto, with his electoral victory.
 Lastman gained national attention after multiple snowstorms, including the January Blizzard of 1999, dumped 118 cm of snow and effectively immobilized the city.
 He called in the Canadian Army to aid snow removal by use of their equipment to augment police and emergency services.
 The move was ridiculed by some in other parts of the country, fuelled in part by what was perceived as a frivolous use of resources.